gerasimosmichalitsianos/compare_netcdf_or_grib/README.md

       (2) NumPy
       (3) Matplotlib

-    Matplotlib will be used in future versions of the code for making plots.
+    Matplotlib is used here to create the plots.

 ###### ALL COMMAND-LINE OPTIONS